rails/rails/guides/source/active_model_basics.md

 irb> person.name
 => "Jane"

-# casts the string to a date set by the attribute
+# Casts the string to a date set by the attribute
 irb> person.date_of_birth = "2020-01-01"
 irb> person.date_of_birth
 => Wed, 01 Jan 2020